coffee4craig/coffee-4-craig-website/src/pages/support-us/index.md

       image:
         alt: about us
         image: /img/donate__gloves.png
-  text: >
+  text: >-
-    Please look at our Amazon Wish List to see a list of the things we currently need.
-There are also some items that we will always use; boxer shorts, socks, coffee, tea, milk, sugar, toiletries and sanitary products.
+    Please see our Amazon Wishlist for items we currently need.
+We also always
+    need: underwear; socks; tea; coffee; milk; sugar; toiletries and sanitary products.
   title: Donate Items
 superheroes:
   superheroesList: